 CargoWatchTM: CargoWatch data logging requires the installation of optional sensors.
 Up to six temperature sensor/probes and four door switches can be installed.
 CargoWatch also logs the setpoint.
+Use a USB port to downloaded the CargoWatch data.
 If optional temperature sensors are installed, their readings are displayed as Datalogger Sensor (1-6) Temperature in the sensor readings.